Misinformation effect: Daily applications: eyewitness testimony

 The misinformation effect can be observed in many situations.
-In particular, research on the misinformation effect has frequently applied to eyewitness testimony and has been used to evaluate the trustworthiness of eyewitnesses’ memory.
+In particular, research on the misinformation effect has frequently applied to eyewitness testimony and has been used to evaluate the trustworthiness of eyewitnesses' memory.
 After witnessing a crime or accident there may be opportunities for witnesses to interact and share information.
 Late-arriving bystanders or members of the media may ask witnesses to recall the event before law enforcement or legal representatives have the opportunity to interview them.
 Collaborative recall may lead to a more accurate account of what happened, as opposed to individual responses that may contain more untruths after the fact.
 However, there have also been instances where multiple eyewitnesses have all remembered information incorrectly.
 Remembering even small details can be extremely important for eyewitnesses: A jury's perception of a defendant's guilt or innocence could depend on such a detail.
-If a witness remembers a moustache or a weapon when there was none, the wrong person may be wrongly convicted.
+If a witness remembers a mustache or a weapon when there was none, the wrong person may be wrongly convicted.